techneo1/leaseweb-assignment-symfony/README.md

 ```
 vendor/bin/phpstan analyse src --level 5
 ```
-Note: level 5 is good enough for PHP 7.4.
-However, set it to MAX, when using PHP 8.
+Note: level 5 is good enough for Symfony 4.4.
+However, set it to "MAX" for Symfony 5, which uses typed props feature of PHP 7.4.